 Kenneth R. Rosen

 is a senior editor and correspondent at Newsweek based in Italy.
-He is a contributing writer at WIRED, and a fellow at the Washington Institute for Near East Policy.
+He is a contributing writer at WIRED, and the journalist-in-residence at the Washington Institute for Near East Policy.
 He is the author of two books of narrative nonfiction, an incoming Executive-in-Residence at the Geneva Centre for Security Policy, and a 2021 Alicia Patterson Fellow.
 Previously, he spent six years on staff at The New York Times.

 Rosen is a two-time finalist for the Livingston Award in international reporting.
 Among other honors, he received the Bayeux Calvados-Normandy Award for War Correspondents for his reporting on Iraq in 2018 and was a finalist for his reporting on Syria in 2019.